Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

 \subsection{Fermionic String}

-In spite of all the beautiful features found in the study of the bosonic string, this is not a satisfactory model.
-The first problem we meet is the presence of a tachyon in the spectrum which is the origin of many difficulties.
-Furthermore, the resulting theory in the target space only contains bosonic degrees of freedom so there is no hope of phenomenological implications for this model.
-We can get rid of these two problems at the same time by adding fermions in the two-dimensional field theory on the world-sheet.
-This lead to the construction of the fermionic, or more appropiately, supersymmetric string.
-Now, together with the bosonic coordinates $X^{\mu}(\tau,\sigma)$ ($\mu=1,\ldots,d$), we introduce $d$ Majorana-Weyl spinors on the world-sheet $\psi^{\mu}(\tau,\sigma)$ transforming as a $d$-dimensional vector under Lorentz transformations in the target space.
-In the bosonic string the negative-norm states were eliminated from the spectrum by using reparametrization invariance, which gave rise to the Virasoro constraints.
-Now we also have negative-norm states coming from the time component of the spinor field, $\psi^{0}(\tau,\sigma)$, so we need a new local invariance to get rid of these ghost states.
-This new local symmetry is two-dimensional supergravity.
-To implement it we introduce two fields, the {\it zweibein} $e_{\alpha}^{\;\;a}(\tau,\sigma)$
+Despite all the beautiful features of the bosonic string, the model is far from satisfactory.
+Its first and more basic problem is the presence of a tachyon in the spectrum, itself the source of many difficulties.
+Furthermore, the theory only contains bosonic degrees of freedom propagating in target space, so there is no hope of getting interesting phenomenology from the model.
+As we will see, one can get rid of these two problems at once by adding fermions to the two-dimensional world-sheet field theory.
+This lead to fermionic string models or, more properly, supersymmetric strings.
+Now, in addition to the bosonic coordinates~$X^{\mu}(\tau,\sigma)$ ($\mu=1,\ldots,d$), we also have $d$~Majorana-Weyl world-sheet spinors~$\Psi^{\mu}(\tau,\sigma)$ transforming as a $d$-dimensional vector under Lorentz transformations in target space.